gilbertrec/gilbertrec/README.md

 ### Hi there 👋 I'm Gilberto!🇮🇹
 I'm a Ph.D.
-Student of Computer Science at University of Salerno.
+Student of Computer Science at the University of Salerno.

-I'm a code enthusiast particularly focused on Software Engineering and AI.
+I'm a code enthusiast who is particularly focused on AI Engineering and MLOps.